Management insights in Configuration Manager

 Collections with no query rules and incremental updates enabled

-Collections with no query rules and enabled for scheduled or incremental evaluation
+Collections with no query rules and enabled for any schedule

 Collections with no query rules and schedule full evaluation selected